HusseinBakri/3DMeshBulkSimplification/README.md

 You might get the following error: Problem: meshlabserver: cannot connect to X server

-That problem caused me a lot of headache when I was using this solution to bulk decimate models on Ubuntu Server 16.04.
+That problem caused me a lot of headache when I was using this solution to bulk decimate models in a bigger system that I have created  on Ubuntu Server 16.04.
 First you need to install xserver (solution below - similar technique for other Linux distros):
 ```
 sudo apt-get install xserver-xorg xserver-xorg-core x11-apps x11-xserver-utils
 Xvfb :99 &